The NordicTrack FreeStride Trainer is unlike any other elliptical on the market today, and very different than the rest of the company's lineup.

 Rather than being forced to follow a certain elliptical motion like on most machines, here you decide if you want to do short, choppier motions like on a step machine, a mid length elliptical pattern or an all out sprint like on the treadmill.

 The machine adapts to your stride, however short or long it is, and there is almost zero impact on your knees and joints, another added bonus.

 The FreeStride Trainer series is also very compact, a good 15-20" shorter than a typical elliptical, which makes it ideal for the home gym setting, where space is often a major concern.

-And as with all of the NordicTrack ellipticals, you get an endless amount of features to keep you motivated and entertained: at least 32 built in workouts, 22 resistance levels, iFit Coach interactivity, music port, speaker system, heart rate monitoring, workout fan and easy touch controls.
+And as with all of the NordicTrack ellipticals, you get an endless amount of features to keep you motivated and entertained: at least 32 built in workouts, over 22 resistance levels, iFit interactivity, music port, speaker system, heart rate monitoring, workout fan and easy touch controls.

 Let's take a closer look at the entire series so you can see what your options are.